linroger/FinanceCompendium/IV. Fixed Income/Fundamentals/Fixed Income Mathematics- Analytical and Statistical Processed.md

 Total  $\$ 1,144.90$

-The interest of  $4.90 in year 2 above the$ 70 interest earned on the original principal of $1,000 is interest earned on interest.
+The interest of  \$4.90 in year 2 above the\$ 70 interest earned on the original principal of \$1,000 is interest earned on interest.

-After 8 years, the  $1,000 investment—if allowed to accumulate tax free at an annual interest rate of \(7\%$ —will be \)1,718.19, as shown below:
+After 8 years, the  \$1,000 investment—if allowed to accumulate tax free at an annual interest rate of \(7\%$ —will be \)1,718.19, as shown below:

 Original investment at beginning of year 1  $\$ 1,000.00$